Meiji Seimei Museum visitor entrance

 There is also footage of the construction process.

-It was then returned in 1956 (Showa 31).
-You can also sit on a chair and watch footage recorded during construction.
-At that time, there were no heavy construction machines like there are today, so most construction work was done by hand.
+You can also sit on a chair and watch recorded footage under construction.
+At that time, there were no heavy construction equipment like today, so most of the construction work is carried out by hand.
 This is a valuable video that conveys the atmosphere of the times.

 Take a closer look at the rooms on the second floor

-Dining room waiting roomBelow the clock on the left side of the photo is the elevator that transports the food prepared in the kitchen.
+Under the clock on the left of the photo is an elevator that carries the food prepared in the kitchen.
+It is connected to the cafeteria outside the screen on the right.

 dining room